-Ricky Marshall of World Travel Toucan shares his tips to explore Rome for free including the best cheap things to do in Rome for budget travelers.
+Ricky Marshall of World Travel Toucan shares his tips to explore Rome for free including all the cheap attractions in Rome for budget travelers.

 The great thing about Rome is that many of the attractions are completely free or are state-run and have a low-cost entrance fee.